 - Encourage people to say their name and maintain eye contact when conversing with the person who has dementia.

 - Make sure your loved one can come and go from the party as needed.
-Create a quiet space where he or she can rest — or appoint a caring person to drive your loved one home when he/she tires of the festivities.
+Create a quiet space where he or she can rest — or appoint a caring person to drive your loved one home care providers when he/she tires of the festivities.

 - Have a family photo album or a favorite magazine for them to look at.